 IoT-enabled conference rooms present a wide variety of opportunities to simplify a number of tasks, including room occupancy management.
 Smart scheduling systems for meeting rooms can make office life a lot easier, solving the problem of space management and coordination.

 You can even use a robot to create a telepresence experience working remotely, not to mention various smart projectors and interactive boards.

 Standing desks have become a common thing in the office.
 There is, however, more to expect from a desk.
 Next up – the desks will learn to understand people’s preferences and adjust to their needs automatically, helping employees become even more productive at work.

-These workspace IoT solutions are only some of the possible use cases for smart offices.
-There are other IoT ideas for businesses that can be used in an office environment, and dozens more potentially useful use cases that are still to be introduced.
+These workspace IoT solutions are only some of the possible Applications for smart offices.
+There are other IoT ideas for businesses that can be used in an office environment, and dozens more potentially useful Applications that are still to be introduced.

 Intelligent Office: a Luxury or a Necessity?

 Despite the obvious benefits and a number of existing examples, smart office tech has caused some skepticism among interested consumers.
 Many business owners are still hesitant to invest in IoT in the workplace while some of them who have tried various products have mixed feelings about them.